-2. Migration and emigration go hand in hand, there are currently 23 English footballers playing in Europe’s five other top major leagues this season.
+- Migration and emigration go hand in hand: 23 English footballers played in Europe’s five other top major leagues in the 2018-2019 season.

-5. Emma Clarke is believed to be Britain’s first black female footballer.
-Emma made her British Ladies team debut in 1895.
+- Emma Clarke is believed to be Britain’s first black female footballer, making her British Ladies team debut in 1895.

-6. Gilbert Saint Elmo Heron was a Jamaican professional footballer.
-He was the first black player to play for the Scottish club Celtic and was the father of poet and soul jazz musician Gil Scott-Heron.
+- Gilbert Saint Elmo Heron was a Jamaican professional footballer, He was the first black player to play for the Scottish club Celtic and was the father of poet and soul jazz musician Gil Scott-Heron.

-7. Liverpool FC anthem “You’ll Never Walk Alone” originated from the musical Carousel and was written by two Jewish composers Richard Rodgers and Oscar Hammerstein II.
+- Liverpool FC anthem “You’ll Never Walk Alone” originated from the musical Carouseland was written by two Jewish composers: Richard Rodgers and Oscar Hammerstein II.

-8. Nadia Nadim, the Danish International, Paris Saint-Germain and ex Manchester City player was born in Afghanistan and started playing football in a refugee camp in Denmark.
+- Afghan-Danish striker Nadia Nadim played for Manchester City in 2018 and currently plays for Paris Saint-Germain.
+She was born in Afghanistan and started playing football in a refugee camp in Denmark.

-9. When Chelsea’s first black player, Paul Cannoville took to the field in 1981 he was met by monkey chants and racist abuse from his own fans.
+- When Chelsea’s first black player, Paul Cannoville, took to the field in 1981 he was met by monkey chants and racist abuse from his own fans.

-10. The Football Welcomes Committee (supported by Aston Villa FC, Leicester City, Liverpool FC and Middlesbrough FC foundations) is a project designed to help refugees and people seeking asylum develop a sense of belonging as they settle in their new communities.
-Clubs offer free tickets to matches, organise stadium tours and football tournaments.
+- The Football Welcomes Committee (supported by clubs Aston Villa, Leicester City and Liverpool, and the Middlesbrough FC Foundation) is a project designed to help refugees and asylum-seekers develop a sense of belonging as they settle in their new communities.
+Clubs offer free tickets to matches, and organise stadium tours and football tournaments.

-11. An IPSOS Mori survey carried out among refugees living in Britain found that 42 percent said that football was one of the three things they liked most about living in Britain.
+- An IPSOS Mori survey carried out among refugees living in Britain found that 42 % said that football was one of the three things they liked most about living in Britain.

-12. In the UK, more than half of fans have witnessed racist abuse, but only 40 percent would know how to report it.
+- In the UK, more than half of fans have witnessed racist abuse, but only 40 % would know how to report it.

-13. In 2018 a survey showed 93 percent of French people, 92 percent of Brits, 77 percent of Germans and Spaniards, and 71 percent of Italians said they feel comfortable with a player of different ethnic/racial background representing their national or club team.
+- In 2018, a survey showed 93 % of French people, 92 % of Brits, 77 % of Germans and Spaniards, and 71 % of Italians said they felt comfortable with a player of different ethnic/racial background representing their national or club team.